-Entered as Second Class Matter, December 5, 1934, at the Post Office of New York, N. Y., Under the Act of March 3, 1879 worker from Borden's came to The CATHOLIC WORKER office the other night, a man who was typical of the point of view of all too many workers in that company and in others.
-He was an intelligent and well-informed Holy Week services, and sung Ves-Catholic, who saw clearly the issues at stake in the dispute pers and Compline every Sunday.
-Catholic, who saw clearly the issues at stake in the dispute with his company, and the need for a union to defend the rights of the men.
-He knew, too, that two Popes have issued encyclical letters upholding the right of the workers to bargain collectively through unions, and urging them to form unions.
+Entered as Second Class Matter, December 5, 1934, at the Post Office of New York, N. Y., Under the Act of March 3, 1879 worker from Borden's came to The CATHOLIC WORKER office the other night, a man who was typical of the point of view of all too many workers in that com- has a daily Missa Recitata, full pany and in others.
+He was an intelligent and well-informed Holy Week services, and sung Ves-Catholic, who saw clearly the issues at stake in the dispute with his company, and the need for a union to defend the rights of the men, He knew, too, that two Popes have issued encyclical letters upholding the right of the workers to bargain collectively through unions, and urging them to form unions.
 (He told us also that both the company men and some of the union men have us down for communists.)